taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 **"Amid the chaos, nearly 60,000 planetside humans fled into orbit."**

-A huge crowd of desperate people try to shove themselves onto four enormous Space Barges attached to the same [elevator cable](https://en.wikipedia.org/wiki/Space_elevator#Climbers), but it's clear that even these behemoth vessels will not fit everyone in the launch station.
+A huge crowd of desperate people try to shove themselves onto four enormous Space Ferries attached to the same [elevator cable](https://en.wikipedia.org/wiki/Space_elevator#Climbers), but it's clear that even these behemoth vessels will not fit everyone in the launch station.
 The Space Barge launch station staff try to maintain order but everyone is in a hysterical panic.
-Three of the Space Barges have already closed their doors, their energy cells glowing as they prepare to climb up the SynTh-doped elevator cable.
+Three of the Space Ferries have already closed their doors, their energy cells glowing as they prepare to climb up the SynTh-spun elevator cable.

 There are nearly 10 additional empty [launch tracks](https://www.smithsonianmag.com/innovation/people-are-still-trying-build-space-elevator-180957877/) but they are all empty.

-Person in the crowd: **"Why aren't the other barges coming back???"**
+Person in the crowd: **"Why aren't the other ferries coming *back*???"**

 The last Space Barge begins to close its doors.
 People totally lose their shit.

-PA: **"Please step away from the safety barrier!!
-Please step AWAY from the safety barrier!!"**
+PA: **"Please step *away* from the safety barrier!
+Please *STEP AWAY* from the safety barrier!!"**

-**"Afraid to take on more refugees, the Space Consortium shut down the Shuttle Barge service, 'until further notice'."**
+**"Afraid to take on more refugees, the Space Consortium shut down the Shuttle Ferry service, 'until further notice'."**

 ### Page 12